Farama-Foundation/HighwayEnv/docs/environments/racetrack.md

 # Racetrack

-A continuous control environment, where the he agent has to follow the tracks while avoiding collisions with other vehicles.
+A continuous control environment, where the agent has to follow the tracks while avoiding collisions with other vehicles.

 Credits and many thanks to [@supperted825](https://github.com/supperted825) for the [idea and initial implementation](https://github.com/Farama-Foundation/HighwayEnv/issues/231).